 Anna’s passion for women’s soccer in Armenia led her to team up with GOALS founders Zach Theiler and Victoria Dokken back in mid 2015.
 Anna is a Yerevan native, but lived in Gyumri for many years.
 She received her master’s degree in Foreign Language Translation from Yerevan State University in 2006.
-In addition to working with GOALS, Anna is also the head of communications and public relations for FC Shirak in Gyumri.
+In addition to working with GOALS, Anna is the former head of communications and public relations for FC Shirak in Gyumri.
 Since 2012, Anna has lead a number of international youth development projects for the World Learning Development Team, a non-profit organization based in Washington D.C.
 Currently, Anna is the Head of Women's football Unit at Football Federation of Armenia.

 Zach Theiler is an Australian-American, Boise, Idaho native.
 He graduated from the College of Idaho in 2013 with a degree in International Political Economy and was also a member of the soccer team.
 After studying in south-western China in 2012, Zach was inspired to join the Peace Corps.
 He served as a volunteer in rural, Syunik Region Armenia from 2014 to 2016.
 During his time as a volunteer, he met Andrea Montalbano at the US Embassy’s “Girls Can Play” event in December 2014 which inspired him to start GOALS.
 He stayed in Armenia for a third year as a Peace Corps Response Volunteer helping GOALS off the ground before beginning graduate school at Trinity College Dublin.
 Currently, Zach lives in Dublin, Ireland working at an Irish NGO as a strategic advisor while he finishes his master's degree.
 In his free time Zach is an avid writer as well as a co-founder of an online publication covering culture and politics.